 wellness-guides

-An anti-inflammatory diet for periods targets prostaglandin production — the mechanism behind cramping and heavy bleeding.
-Here's what to eat, what to reduce
+An anti-inflammatory diet for periods targets prostaglandin production - the mechanism behind cramping and heavy bleeding.
+Here's what to eat, what to reduce, and the evidence behind each recommendation.

 Every recommendation in cycle health eventually comes back to inflammation.
-But inflammation is not a vague concept here — it's a specific biochemical process driven by specific molecules, and those molecules are partly determined by what you eat.
-The Prostaglandin Connection Prostaglandins are lipid compounds synthesized from arachidonic acid — an omega 6 fatty acid.
-The prostaglandins most responsible for period pain are PGF2α and PGE2: PGF2α causes uterine smooth muscle contraction (cramping) and vasoconstriction (reducing uterine blood flow, creating ischemia) PGE2 causes uterine contractions and has additional inflammatory effects; it also stimulates aromatase in endometriotic tissue People with severe dysmenorrhea have higher prostaglandin levels in their menstrual fluid than people with mild cramping.
-This isn't purely genetic — it's influenced by diet.
-When EPA and DHA (omega 3 fatty acids) are present in cell membranes, cyclooxygenase enzymes act on them instead of arachidonic acid, producing PGE3 and PGI3 — prostaglandins that are 10–100x less potent as inflammatory agents than their omega 6 counterparts.
-This is the foundational mechanism behind anti inflammatory diet re
+Inflammation here is not a vague concept.
+It is a specific biochemical process driven by specific molecules.
+Those molecules are partly determined by what you eat.
+The Prostaglandin Connection Prostaglandins are lipid compounds made from arachidonic acid, an omega 6 fatty acid.
+The prostaglandins most responsible for period pain are PGF2alpha and PGE2: PGF2alpha causes uterine smooth muscle contraction (cramping) and vasoconstriction, which reduces blood flow and creates ischemia.
+PGE2 causes uterine contractions and has additional inflammatory effects.
+It also stimulates aromatase in endometriotic tissue.
+People with severe period pain have higher prostaglandin levels in their menstrual fluid than people with mild cramping.
+This is not purely genetic.
+Diet influences it.
+When EPA and DHA (omega 3 fatty acids) are present in cell membranes, cyclooxygenase enzymes act on them instead of arachidonic acid.
+They produce PGE3 and PGI3, prostaglandins that are far less potent as inflammatory agents than their omega 6 counterparts.
+This is the core mechanism behind anti inflammatory diet recommendations for period